 Our choice: Range Rover Sport SDV6 HSE Dynamic

-Where the Sport really pulls ahead of its rivals, though, is with its off-road ability.
-It uses the latest Terrain Response system, which alters the suspension, gears, ride height and throttle response according to the mode selected, and proves impeccable off-road.
-There are settings for mud, gravel and snow, rocks or sand, and the air-suspension raises the car's ride height by 65mm to 278mm, giving it far greater ground clearance.
-A host of displays shows you exactly what's going on, too, while an optional surround-view camera system and Wading Sensing depth indicator mean even greater peace of mind when you’re off-road.
+Where the Range Rover Sport really excels over its rivals, though, is in the rough stuff.
+The Terrain Response system alters the car's suspension, gear, ride height and throttle response, according to the mode selection.
+There are settings for mud, gravel, snow, rocks or sand and the Range Rover Sport is absolutely outstanding across all of them.
+The Terrain Response system raises the car's height by 65mm to 278mm, which gives it greater ground clearance.
+A raft of displays also show you exactly what's going on when you take the Range Rover Sport off-road.

 Land Rover also offers the Range Rover Sport a whole lot of off-roading options such as a surround-view camera system and Wading Depth indicator, which give even greater confidence when taking it off road.

 On previous models, Land Rover didn't have the best reputation for reliability, but the latest Freelander, Discovery and Range Rover models are going some way to rectifying that.
 The newest incarnation of the Range Rover Sport shares some of its running gear and electronic systems with the bigger Range Rover, and Land Rover's rationale behind this, is by sharing technology across the range, technology will improve.